PaulEnt/html/README.md

 # html
-my demo website
+my demo website.
 This is a repo that I'll be using to deply a demo website